Oracle JDK v.s. OpenJDK

 AllowedClass allowed = new AllowedClass("Hello Allowed!");RestrictedClass restricted = new RestrictedClass("Secret Data!");

 the filter.
-This filter explicitly allows classes starting with com.example.allowed
+This filter explicitly allows classes starting with com.example.allowed and rejects all others.

 Compact Strings